-“Is not man forced to labor on earth… so am I allotted months of meaninglessness, and nights of trouble are appointed to me.
-When I lie down I say, ‘When shall I arise?’, but the night continues, and I am continually tossing until dawn.
-My flesh is clothed with worms and a crust of dirt, my skin hardens and runs.
-My days are swifter than a weaver’s shuttle, and come to an end without hope [tiq’vah].”
+“Is a person not forced to labour on earth?… So I am allotted worthless months, and nights of trouble are apportioned to me.
+When I lie down, I say, ‘When shall I arise?’
+But the night continues, and I am continually tossing until dawn.
+My flesh is clothed with maggots and a crust of dirt, my skin hardens and oozes.
+My days are swifter than a weaver’s shuttle, and they come to an end without hope [tiq’vah].”

-Job’s depression has manifested physically.
-He could sleep, his body felt awful, and the days flew by in a hopeless loop.
+Job’s depression had manifested physically.
+He couldn’t sleep, his body felt awful, and the days flew by in a hopeless loop.
 He contemplated the weariness of life and the finality of death:

 Job 14:1-2, 7, 10, 13-14

 “Man, who is born of woman, is short-lived and full of turmoil.
 Like a flower he comes out and withers.
 He also flees like a shadow and does not remain… For there is hope [tiq’vah] for a tree, when it is cut down, that it will sprout again, and its shoots will not fail… But a man dies and lies prostrate.
 A person passes away, and where is he?…

 Oh that You would hide me in Sheol, that You would conceal me until Your wrath returns to You, that You would set a limit for me and remember me!
 If a man dies, will he live again?
 All the days of my struggle I will wait until my relief comes.”